cellamo/smartflash-ai/supabase-info.md

 	•	name, description: Metadata about the deck.
 	•	created_at, last_studied: Timestamps.
 	•	review_limit: Max number of reviews allowed per session.
+	•	card_count: Number of cards in the deck.

 3. flashcard_reviews